eantonini/CFD-based-WFLO/README.md

 TO COMPILE OPENFOAM APPLICATIONS

-Enter in each of the application folderd and run wmake.
+Enter in each of the application folders and run wmake.
 Detailed instructions can be found here https://cfd.direct/openfoam/user-guide/v6-compiling-applications/

 ---